 Through extensive analysis and broad community participation, ECC CEDS Advisory Committee has determined goals and priorities for the next five years.
 This collaborative, region-wide plan addresses our weaknesses and utilizes our strengths to overcome previously identified challenges.
 So, where does the ECC Region want to be in the next 20 years?
 Our regional vision includes the following vision and multifaceted approach.

 Vision Statement

-The Eastern Carolina Region collaborates to attract and retain talent, foster entrepreneurial innovation, and become a leader in the global business economy.
+The Eastern Carolina Region collaborates to attract and retain talent, foster entrepreneurial innovation, and to become a leader in the global business economy through supporting the local economy.

 Priority Goals

 Priority goals for the ECC region include: